Web Hosting

 Conclusion

-Cloud computing offers many advantages for businesses, but its adoption remains limited.
+Cloud computing offers many advantages for businesses, but there are a lot of factors that act as barriers to cloud computing adoption.
 The fact that we are still waiting for a few promised applications to arrive may make it seem that cloud computing is not yet mature.
 Yet, cloud computing in practice is very mature and has been deployed in many industries for years.

 One Comment